 One of the rarest occasions where TMS did sing for Ilaiyaraaja was for the 1978 Tamil movie, Thyagam (meaning Sacrifice) where he sang 4 songs, all of which are classic blockbusters.
 The movie starring Sivaji Ganesan actually has a good but nothing new storyline with a good ending.

 The key highlights are of course Ilaiyaraaja’s background music and songs.
-In particular, in this song, Nallavarkkellam which the hero of the movie, sings on a boat as it makes the journey from one side of the river to another with his ex-lover is riding the same boat.
+In particular, in this song, the hero of the movie, sings on a boat as it makes the journey from one side of the river to another with his ex-lover is riding the same boat.

-The lyrics for this song is written by the Tamil poet Kannadasan and it explains well the situation that the hero is in where he is falsely charged with crimes that he did not do and that ended his relationship with his lover.
+The lyric for this song is written by the Tamil poet Kannadasan and it explains well the situation that the hero is in where he is falsely charged with crimes that he did not do and that ended his relationship with his lover.

 “Every good person just needs 2 types of witnesses – one is your self-conscience as a witness and another is God as the witness”